STEM+M

 - Individual Mentoring – Structured weekly check-ins with undergraduate STEM Mentors

-Mini Med School Highlights
+Mini Med School (MMS) Highlights

-As part of the Tufts Mini Med School program, the students live on Tufts University campus for two weeks in July.
+As part of the Tufts Mini Med School program, students live on Tufts University Medford campus for two weeks in July.
 A few highlights of the program include Basic Biosafety Level 1 training, hands-on microbiology and anatomy labs, simulation center patient cases, guidance by medical student TAs, lectures on biomedical topics and career opportunities, patient presentations, and a filmmaking capstone project.
 For more details, please look at the Mini Med School webpage here.

 To be eligible, you must: